falabrasil/kaldi-br/README.md

 * __fb\_02\_define\_localdict.sh__
 This script specially fulfills the files inside `local/dict` dir.
-A dependency is the `g2p` software, which must be installed and have its location available on the PATH env variable.
+A dependency is the `g2p` software, which files must be in the same directory of the fb\_02\_define\_localdict.sh script.
+The`g2p` software is available at https://gitlab.com/fb-nlp/nlp.git.

 A nice tutorial by [Eleanor Chodroff](https://www.eleanorchodroff.com/tutorial/kaldi/kaldi-training.html) might also be worthy taking a look at.